dvzrd/gatsby-starter-nova/src/components/ui/structure/section/README.md

 ## API

-- is: type of pattern [less important]
+- is: type of pattern
   - content
+  - cta
+  - error
   - feature
   - form
   - heel
   - hero
+  - navbar
-- of: type of utility patterns [important]
+- of: type of utility patterns
   - compact
   - contained
   - fluid
   - full
-- on: type of parent pattern [more important]
+- on: type of parent pattern
-  - composition
-    - hero
-  - layout
-    - default
-  - page
-    - default
-    - home
-  - template
-    - default

 ## Roadmap